 Today cameras in computers and handheld devices provide good if not excellent results.
 It’s all about placement.
 That’s the trick here.

-1- Your laptop, desktop, or handheld device needs to be lifted so that the camera lens is just above your eye level.
+1- Your laptop, desktop, or handheld device needs to be lifted (a stack of books) so that the camera lens is just above your eye level.
 It can be as simple as piling a few books under the computer.

 2- Once in position, slightly tilt down the lid monitor (if a laptop), or desktop monitor, or your handheld.
 This immediately solves several issues: the light reflection from behind you, double chins plus the “tilt down” also makes your eyes appear larger.
 For $25 investment, there are tripods to hold and adjust your phone.